jianshuoyang/CS-554A-Final-Project/README.md

 ## Web Programming II CS554A 2020F
-This is a React Web Application based on MERN techs stack!
+This is a Spotify-like Web Application based on MERN techs stack!

 ## Usage